American Civil War Soldiers Motives for fighting in the Civil War, List of Civil War Motives, Why

 did the Soldiers fight in the Civil War, Reasons that Civil War Soldiers Fought in the Civil War, Summary

-American Civil War: The Soldiers' Motives
+American Civil War and the Soldiers' Motives

 "I apprehend that if all living Union soldiers were summoned to the witness stand, every one of them would testify that it was the preservation of the American Union and